What Are eCommerce Product Page Best Practices? [Examples]

-6. Compare Prices: If you are offering awesome discounts, show them the numbers.
+If you are offering awesome discounts, show them the numbers.
 If you are not offering awesome discounts, still show them how much they will end up saving on a purchase from your site.
 Always, give a comparison of the actual price and the discounted price.
-Show both the percentage saving as well as the actual saving made on the purchase.
+Show both the percentage saving as well as the actual savings made on the purchase.
 Different customers are induced by different messages.

 7. Add trust badges and customer reviews:

 Online frauds are on a rise.
 It is therefore imperative for ecommerce websites to establish credibility and trust with their customers.
 Adding a small message of guarantee, highlighting social media mentions, or displaying safety logos or trust seals can boost conversions and customer’s confidence in your online business.

 Take Express Watches (a UK based online watch retailer) for example., who ran a simple A/B test, changing the message on the image from ‘Never Beaten on Price‘ to ‘Seiko Authorized Dealer Site‘.
 And, do you know what happened?
 It registered a whopping 107% increase in sales!
 You will find more interesting facts and figures on online security on that post.